shaunluttin/project-management-approaches/RapidDevelopment/spiral.md

 1. Determine objectives, alternatives, contraints
 2. Identify and resolve risks.
 3. Evaluate alternatives.
-4. Develop deliverables for that interation; verify their correctness.
+4. Develop deliverables for that interation; verify correctness.
 5. Plan the next iteration.
 6. Commit to an approach for the next iteration.

 Cost Savings

-- early iterations are the cheapest
-- you spend less developing the _concept_ of the operation,
-- ...than you do developing the requirements.
-- ...and less developing the requirements,
-- ...than you do developing the design, implementing it, testing it.
+> One of the most important advantages of the spiral model is that as
+> costs increase risk decreases.
+The more time and money you spend, the
+> less risk your taking, which is exactly what you want on a rapid-development
+> project.

 Flexibility